 • Internal backup battery.

 • TI logo printed in white.

-Trying to fill the voids we screened many ebay Auctions in the following months and discovered in addition to this design introduced in or around 2016 a TI-108 manufactured in August 2008.
+Trying to fill the voids we screened many ebay Auctions in the following months and discovered in addition to this design introduced in or around 2014, a TI-108 manufactured in August 2008 and a TI-108 manufactured in July 2014.
 Please find a detailed overview of the different hardware versions of the TI-108 calculators between 1988 and 2016 here.

 this TI-108 manufactured in February 2016 by